Réunion: Colony of Bourbon, then Réunion (1814–1946)

+Modern history (1946–1999)

 Réunion became a département d'outre-mer (overseas département) of France on 19 March 1946.
-INSEE assigned to Réunion the department code 974, and the region code 04 when regional councils were created in 1982 in France, including in existing overseas departments which also became overseas regions.
+INSEE assigned to Réunion the department code 974, and the region code 04 when regional councils were created in 1982 in France, including in existing overseas departments that also became overseas regions.

 Over about two decades in the late 20th century (1963–1982), 1,630 children from Réunion were relocated to rural areas of metropolitan France, particularly to Creuse, ostensibly for education and work opportunities.
-That program was led by influential Gaullist politician Michel Debré, who was an MP for Réunion at the time.
+That programme was led by influential Gaullist politician Michel Debré, who was an MP for Réunion at the time.
 Many of these children were abused or disadvantaged by the families with whom they were placed.
 Known as the Children of Creuse, they and their fate came to light in 2002 when one of them, Jean-Jacques Martial, filed suit against the French state for kidnapping and deportation of a minor.
 Other similar lawsuits were filed over the following years, but all were dismissed by French courts and finally by the European Court of Human Rights in 2011.

+By the 1990s, Réunion was transitioning from its traditional sugarcane-centered economy to service and tourism sectors.
+The opening of Pierrefonds Airport near Saint-Pierre in 1998 catalysed visitor growth.
+Within a few years, tourism revenues surpassed those of sugar production: by 2000, nearly 426,000 tourists visited annually, transforming economic patterns especially along the north and west coasts, and prompting the creation of Creole heritage villages to strengthen cultural tourism.

+Efforts to adapt to tropical conditions emerged mid-decade.
+In 1995, an EDF–ADEME–University collaboration produced ECODOM standards for improved passive cooling and energy efficiency in housing.
+Over 300 pilot homes were built between 1996 and 1998, informing later thermal regulations.

+21st century

 In 2005 and 2006, Réunion was hit by a crippling epidemic of chikungunya, a disease spread by mosquitoes.
 According to the BBC News, 255,000 people on Réunion had contracted the disease as of 26 April 2006.
 The neighbouring islands of Mauritius and Madagascar also suffered epidemics of this disease during the same year.

-A few cases also appeared in mainland France, carried by people travelling by airline.
-The French government of Dominique de Villepin sent an emergency aid package worth €36 million and deployed about 500 troops in an effort to eradicate mosquitoes on the island.
+Cyclone Garance struck Réunion in March 2025, killing at least four people and leaving over 160,000 without power.
+The cyclone, with winds up to 230 km/h, made landfall in the north of the island before moving southwest, causing flash floods, mudslides, and structural damage.
+Authorities lifted a red alert after the storm weakened.
+Thousands were left without drinking water or internet, and flights were temporarily halted.
+French Prime Minister François Bayrou urged caution, while residents described the cyclone as one of the most powerful they had experienced.